Updated by Bobby

 3. PRS SE 277 Baritone

-The Maple top and Mahogany body is a typical tonewood combination that gives you a nice balance of both highs and lows in the guitar's EQ.
+The Maple top and Mahogany body is a common tonewood combination that gives you a nice balance of both highs and lows in the guitar's EQ.
 Many of the more expensive PRS Core models, like the "Floyd" Custom 24, use the same tonewood mix (thought perhaps with better wood grades).
-It's also going to produce a more punchy tone, ideal for thicker power chords and more aggressive rhythm playing.
+It's also going to produce a more punchy tone, ideal for thicker power chords and percussive playing.

 Overall the tone of this guitar is distinctly deep and heavy, even without distortion.

-This will give you a slightly more crisp and airy tone, though is in every other respect, the exact same guitar.
-As with any baritone, stylistic needs have the final say.
+As with any baritone, music style needs should have the final say.
 Note too, that this guitar can handle anything from a beginner to pro-level players and everything in between.

 - Bridge: Fixed string-thru